JiamingHao/Internship/README.md

 			default latitude: 0.0
 			default longitude:0.0

- 			[-d]: when the -d flag is turned on the program will run in debug mode.
+ 			[-d]: when the -d flag is turned on, the program will run in debug mode.
 It will generate debug
 			files after each sorting operation.(see below for details)

 Altogether there are six methods to generate OD pairs, each of them will produce a single output